hkleen/KiBot/docs/source/configuration/outputs/BoMXLSX.rst

 -  ``kicost_api_enable`` :index:`: <pair: output - bom - options - xlsx; kicost_api_enable>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``''``) [:ref:`comma separated <comma_sep>`] List of KiCost APIs to enable.

 -  ``kicost_config`` :index:`: <pair: output - bom - options - xlsx; kicost_config>` [:ref:`string <string>`] (default: ``''``) KiCost configuration file.
 It contains the keys for the different distributors APIs.
-   The regular KiCost config is used when empty.
+   The regular KiCost config is used when empty. |br|
    Important for CI/CD environments: avoid exposing your API secrets!
    To understand how to achieve this, and also how to make use of the cache please visit the `kicost_ci_test <https://github.com/set-soft/kicost_ci_test>`__ repo.